How to back up MAAS

 sudo snap restart maas

-Package backup
+Package production backup

 Backs up PostgreSQL and key MAAS files.